westonruths/pacman_project/README.md

-# PacmanDQN
+# Puzzling Pac-Man: Impact of changing Transition Function in Deep RL
-Deep Reinforcement Learning in Pac-man
+by Weston Ruths

 ## Demo